paymentsds/mpesa-js-sdk/README.md

 ## Prerequisites <a name="prerequisites"></a>

-- [Node.JS 12+](https://nodejs.org) for production and lastest version for development
+- [Node.JS 12+](https://nodejs.org) for production and latest version for development
 - [NPM](https://www.npmjs.com) or [Yarn](https://yarnpkg.com)

 ## Installation <a name="installation"></a>